PSP-Archive/ARK-4/README.md

 ###### Full Flash Installation
 <p>

-  - This allows you to install and use most of ARK's features from flash0, allowing you to entirely remove the `ARK_01234` savedata folder or memory stick.
+  - This allows you to install and use all of ARK's features from flash0, allowing you to entirely remove the `ARK_01234` savedata folder or memory stick.
   - Copy `ARK_Full_Installer` to `/PSP/GAME/` and run it from `ARK`.
   - The modules installed on flash0 are: Satelite (VSH Menu), XMB Control (CFW settings and plugins in the XMB), IDS Regeneration (UMD Region Change) and USB Device.
   - `Custom Launcher` and `Recovery Menu` are `NOT` installed on flash0.
 They are however redundant and not necessary for a feature-complete experience.